Image

 End points not adjusted for multiplicity.
 Nominal P value.

-Significant improvements in physical function were seen through 1 year in CIMZIA patients1-3
+Significant improvement in physical function was seen through 1 year in CIMZIA patients1-3

 • Baseline HAQ-DI score was 1.75 for CIMZIA and placebo1